cassidyjames/tally/README.md

 ![Screenshot](data/screenshot.png)

+Plausible is the simple privacy-friendly alternative to Google Analytics.
+This app wraps the Plausible web app in a native UI, integrating better with desktop operating systems like elementary OS.
+Native features include:

+- Icon in your Applications Menu, Dock, etc.
+- Native header bar replaces web app UI
+- Native buttons to go to account settings and log out
+- Slimmed down web app UI (no header or footer with external links)
+- Two-finger swipe to go back/forward between views

+Other features:

+- Zoom in/out with Ctrl+Plus/Minus, and it's remembered the next time you use the app

 ## Developing and Building

 Development is targeted at [elementary OS](https://elementary.io).
 If you want to hack on and build the app yourself, you'll need the following dependencies: